mtkhan3/policy-lab-playbook/README.md

 Unless your Steve Jobs, your initial hypothesis is going to be wrong the moment you talk to a user.
 Our first guess about why a problem is happening and what could solve it is usually wrong.
 This is because people are complex, and they make decisions in random and unique ways.
 The users are going to give you insights that come from unexpected places.
 If you think you’ve found something interesting, you have.
 Dig deeper and learn more about it.
 If you think the user research does not support your idea, then pivot.
 Or think of another angle to approach your questions.
 People are interesting and they will always reveal, directly or indirectly, something valuable to learn.

+**Ask yourself the Worst Case Scenario**
+Inspired by Smita Satiani's moonshot thinking methodology, ask yourself and your team what is the worst case scenario for your prototype.
+What is the absolute worst outcome with this design?
+Discuss the answer and be transparent about the faults in your work.

 # Quotes from students (Spring '19)
 "I think that anyone who is really interested in federal government consulting should take this class" - Jana L.